luanviko/archiver/README.md

 ## LaTeX template
 A *preamble.tex* contains the usual LaTeX preamble that I use for my notes.
 It is customizable to what you want.
 Just make sure that it contains only **style** and **general type-setting** commands; the author, title and date information, as well as the document's begin and end points, are added by the script.

+The template I like using for my notes is very minimalistic, as shown in the images.

 ![Screenshot](title.png)
 ![Screenshot](entry.png)